Koridore/hello-world/README.md

 # <h3>hello-world</h3>
-Hello World of GitHub, this is just another simple repository.
+<p>Hello World of GitHub, this is just another simple repository.</p>